EasterAndJay/webasm-runtime/notes.md

 As part of our study to understand Web Assembly better, we have decided to investigate program performance and profile metrics thoroughly.
 Our approach is to find equivalent programs in C and JS.
 Compile the C to `wasm` and `asm` modules and run standard v-8 profilers or Browser benchmarks.

 [Rosetta Code](http://rosettacode.org/wiki/Category:JavaScript) is a usefule resource in this regard.
 It is a repository of algorithm implementation in multiple languages and it makes for a very good data set for us.
+[This](https://rosetta.alhur.es/) is another useful web App built on top of Rosetta Code that allows us to compare code snippets from two different languages.

 Some programs that we wish to evaluate with their brief description and links are as follows:

 * [K Means Clustering](http://rosettacode.org/wiki/K-means%2B%2B_clustering) - K-means++ clustering a classification of data, so that points assigned to the same cluster are similar (in some sense).
 It is identical to the K-means algorithm, except for the selection of initial conditions.
 A circular distribution of data partitioned into 7 colored clusters; similar to the top of a beach ball